red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.markdown

 }
 {% endhighlight %}

-# Don't mock 3rd party code
+# Don't mock the ObjectMapper

 If we look a bit closer we can see that there are two problems with the JSON mapping:
 * the JSON payload has an attribute named _Name_, in the DTO that field is named _name_